sai-pracheetha/ipu-playbook/ovs_offload/README.md

 #### Host 2 IPU IMC

-- For two IPU Host servers connected back to back we modify the default MAC for the IPU interfaces.
+- For two IPU host servers connected back-to-back we modify the default MAC addresses of the IPU interfaces.
-- The MAC suffix is updated for the pf_mac_address and vf_mac_address in the default Node policy `/etc/dpcp/cfg/cp_init.cfg` in the Host 2 IPU IMC.
+- The MAC suffix is updated for the pf_mac_address and vf_mac_address in the default node policy `/etc/dpcp/cfg/cp_init.cfg` in the Host 2 IPU IMC.
-- This ensures that there are no MAC address conflicts and the Host 2 IPU adapter interfaces use a different MAC.
+- This ensures that there are no MAC address conflicts and the Host 2 IPU adapter interfaces use a different MAC address.

 ```bash
 [root@ipu-imc ~]# cat /work/scripts/load_custom_pkg.sh